JacksonKuo/blog/_posts/2025-4-29-chrome-extension-manifest-v3.markdown

 > The webpage at https://www.youtube.com/shorts/OkR5f2hElwU might be temporarily down or it may have moved permanently to a new web address.
 > `ERR_FAILED`

 An error page is still an error page, I guess.
-However the bigger issue is that shorts are still accessible through navigation.
+However the bigger issue is that Shorts are still accessible through navigation.
 Even when `sub_frame` is added to the `resourceTypes`.
-Youtube does not use regular redirects when clicking shorts, but instead in SPA fashion updates the DOM and then rewrites the url address to `/shorts/xxx`.
+Youtube does not use regular redirects when clicking Shorts, but instead in SPA fashion updates the DOM and then rewrites the url address to `/shorts/xxx`.
 This page update does not trigger the extension block rule at all.

 Note that `declarativeNetRequest` does not need `host_permissions` to block a site. `host_permissions` is required when attempting to redirect requests.[^6]